our-story-media/ourstory-resources/doc_gen/quickstart/titan-pi/README.md

 <!-- - [images.tar](http://download.indaba.dev/images.tar) -->

-2. Make sure the Dashboard Kit has enough battery power or is plugged into the mains.
+2. Make sure the Indaba Kit has enough battery power or is plugged into the mains.

-3. Insert the freshly created SD into the Compute Unit in the Dashboard Kit.
+3. Insert the freshly created SD into the RaspberryPi in the Indaba Kit.

 > Tip: The first time you turn it on with a freshly created SD card it can take up to 15 minutes to install.